Can You Freeze Pumpkin Pie?

 Second, cool the pie completely before you freeze it.
 If you don’t, steam will get trapped below the plastic wrap, and that extra moisture will affect the texture of your crust.

 Third, wrap the pie tightly in layers of plastic wrap until it’s tightly sealed.
 Then, add a just-in-case layer of aluminum foil for extra protection against freezer burn and funky smells.
 Place on a level freezer shelf, where pumpkin pie will stay good for a month.
+(Learn more about how long pumpkin pie lasts here.)

 The day before Thanksgiving, remove your pumpkin pie from the freezer, strip off the coverings, and defrost in the refrigerator.
 You’ll want to give the pie at least 12 hours to thaw.
 (Thawing faster at room temperature causes condensation on the pie, and that moisture will absorb into the pie crust, making it soggy.)